shardulm94/vscode-trailingspaces/README.md

 Installation
 ------------

-It is available through [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) and this is the recommended way of installation (brings automatic updates with changelogs…).
+It is available through [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) and this is the recommended way of installation (brings integrated updates).

 Usage